polkadot-developers/substrate-developer-hub.github.io/docs/runtime/types/module-struct.md

 }
 ```

 Let's look at the code that shows the definition of `Module` struct after expanded.
 It has a type parameter `T` which bounds to the module's configuration `Trait`.
-[PhantomData](https://doc.rust-lang.org/beta/std/marker/struct.PhantomData.html) is used to indicate what type of data our `Module` struct is "tied" to, but not found in our struct.

 ```rust
 /// The module's configuration trait.